sahanrashmikaslk/Ubuntu-Systemwide-Proxy-Setter/README.md

 Note: Browsers use ubuntu settings proxy.
 To use proxy in browsers like chrome/firefox , also set the proxy in your ubuntu settings.

 - *Modified by* **Sahan Lelwala**
-- Updated the code can use with our faculty (FOE,UOR,SL)
+- Updated the code can use with our faculty